 Parents may want to explore the use of assistive technology.
 Assistive technology provides access to the student’s curriculum, which is essential to a student’s academic progress.
 Nanci Shepardson’s article, Assistive Technology: An Overview for Parents of Students with Learning Disabilities, provides helpful guidance on how to work with a school to determine and obtain appropriate tools.

 Encouraging children to speak up, express themselves, and think critically develops oral and mental skills that can later be translated into writing and composition abilities.
 Creativity and achievements in other areas should also be celebrated.
 Students who are struggling with reading or have been diagnosed with dyslexia may develop self-image issues and stop exerting effort into trying to read, so parental support and advocacy are especially important.

-Parents who homeschool or just want to gain a more in-depth understanding of any of our programs are welcome to register for our workshops, offered throughout the country.
+Parents who homeschool or just want to gain a more in-depth understanding of any of our programs are welcome to register for our workshops and courses, offered throughout the country.